spuxx1701/potber-api/README.md

 ### CORS

 Even though the API was built primarily for serving [potber-client](https://github.com/spuxx1701/potber-client), it was designed with the ability of serving other usescases in mind.
 If you need your application's hostname added to the API's allowed origins, feel free to contact me.
+This is only required for browser-based consumers like websites.
+If you're building a server or a native application, you can start using `potber-api` right away!

 ### Authentication & authorization